P&G Grid Challenge Test Preparation (2026)

 What is the P&G Grid Challenge Test?

-The fact that the test is in the form of an adaptive computer program makes it a lot more challenging, as the questions become harder every time you get one right, or easier (and therefore worth fewer points) every time you get a question wrong.
+The fact that the Grid Challenge Game is in the form of an adaptive computer program makes it a lot more challenging, as the questions become harder every time you get one right, or easier (and therefore worth fewer points) every time you get a question wrong.

 This last point is crucial: if you answer a question wrong, you will subsequently be presented with a simpler question – which will award you fewer points for answering it correctly than a harder one would.
 This means that the more questions you get wrong, the harder it is to recover and achieve a good grade on the test.